magento/merchdocs/src/sales-channels/asc/creating-attributes.md

     This value must be all lowercase without spaces.

-1. For **Attribute Set Ids**, select an Magento Attribute Set to assign.
+1. For **Attribute Set Ids**, choose an Magento Attribute Set to assign.

    Attributes tend to be part of an attribute set, such as a set for colors having attributes for blue, green, yellow, and red.